martincostello/apple-fitness-workout-mapper/docs/getting-started.md

 [here](https://docs.microsoft.com/en-us/dotnet/core/install/ "Install .NET on Windows, Linux, and macOS") and the downloads can be found [here](https://dotnet.microsoft.com/download/dotnet/5.0 "Download .NET 5.0").
 The easiest way to install .NET is to install the .NET SDK.

+### Running the application

+#### Open the application directory in a terminal

 Once you have downloaded the ZIP file, unzip it to a directory of your choice on the computer you wish to run the application on.

-This will give you a directory that looks something like this:
+On Windows and Linux this will give you a directory that looks something like
+this:

 ![Application directory](./images/application-directory.png "Example directory once the ZIP file is extracted on a Windows 10 computer")

+On macOS the ZIP file will contain a `AppleFitnessWorkoutMapper.app` file instead.
+This is to ensure the application is not flagged as malicious by macOS and anti-virus software.
+An AppleFitnessWorkoutMapper icon may appear in the system tray, but clicking it will not make the application run.

+To run Apple Fitness Workout Mapper, open a terminal window and change the current directory to the directory you extracted the ZIP file to.
+For example, on macOS you might run a command similar to
+`cd /Users/YourName/Desktop/AppleFitnessWorkoutMapper.app/Contents/MacOS`, or
+on Windows `cd C:\Users\YourName\Desktop\AppleFitnessWorkoutMapper-win-x64"`.

 Now find the `AppleFitnessWorkoutMapper` or `AppleFitnessWorkoutMapper.exe` file in the directory you extracted the application to.
 This is the main file that